productionwentdown/dri/README.md

 * View tag details and sizes of tags
 * Delete repositories and tags (if enabled on the registry)
 * Optionally scan for vulnerabilities using CoreOS Clair
+* Hacky support for repository lists in Portus (by scraping HTML)